diacritics-owo/circumflex/docs/docs/chunkgenerators.md

 # `ChunkGenerator`s

+From version 1.3.0 onwards, Circumflex provides some `ChunkGenerator`s to ease the process of creating one.

 ## `CustomNoiseChunkGenerator`

 `CustomNoiseChunkGenerator` allows you to create a `NoiseChunkGenerator` with custom noise configuration from within code.
 While configuring `NoiseChunkGenerator` is possible entirely within datapacks (see https://minecraft.wiki/w/Noise_router), doing it within code allows for greater customisability.